MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Worker.md

     And
 ```

-#### Refine the estimate-to-complete for this card to indicate work remaining
+#### STORY: Refine the estimate-to-complete for this card to indicate work remaining

 ```Gherkin
 Scenario: Refine the estimate-to-complete value